Posted September 17, 2010 by Kate Hamman

-Located in Mashantucket, Connecticut, Foxwoods is one of the largest casino in the world a destination unto itself.
+Located in Mashantucket, Connecticut, Foxwoods is a destination unto itself.
 But, it has more to offer than just gambling.
 While here, you can learn about the Pequot Tribe that runs the massive casino by exploring a nearby museum devoted to the Tribe's history.
 Then you can get your fill of all types of food at an affordable buffet, before returning to your room across the street from the noisy slot machines.

 Festival Buffet: No matter what type of food you're craving, the Festival Buffet in the Foxwoods Casino is sure to deliver something that will satisfy your needs.
 Here, you can dine on Asian, BBQ, Italian, seafood, and pastas all in one sitting.
 Plus, you can get fresh made-to-order risotto, steaks, and hot snow crab legs.
 The breakfast, lunch, and dinner menus rotate, so you can eat here almost every day without having the same thing twice.
 Prices for all-you-can-eat lunch and dinner start at $16.95, but the real bargain is breakfast for $10.50.